lobopraveen/praveenlobo.com/content/blog/2018/2018-06-14-Bookmark-Tool-Using-JavaScript.markdown

 +++
-title = "Bookmark Tool/Manager Using JavaScript And jQuery Autocomplete" description = "It is almost a decade old!" slug = "../Bookmark-Tool-Using-JavaScript-And-jQuery-Autocomplete" author = "Lobo" comments = "true"
+title = "Bookmark Tool/Manager Using JavaScript And jQuery Autocomplete" description = "It is over a decade old!" slug = "../Bookmark-Tool-Using-JavaScript-And-jQuery-Autocomplete" author = "Lobo" comments = "true"